Bratanis/KIND_case_study/README.md

 2) make sure you have all the necessary tools (docker, terraform, etc)

+3) Navigate to demo_clicker_present

-3) Optionally generate the app jar with `mvn clean install`.
+4) Optionally generate the app jar with `mvn clean install`.
 This repo includes a pre-compiled jar.

-4) Go to deployment and run the *start.sh* script with the name of the env you want to set up.
+5) Go to deployment and run the *start.sh* script with the name of the env you want to set up.
 The allowed envs are 'dev', 'test' and 'prod'.
 The script will:

     - set up the desired env/workspace
     - initialize